CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 If he is already in a countdown and you put the cameras back up this countdown will not be affected - he will take it as soon as you put the cameras down.

 Freddy is unable to leave the stage while Bonnie and/or Chica are still there.
-This means that even if you set the AI levels to 20/0/0/0, Freddy wouldn't be able to leave the stage until just after 3AM - when Bonnie and Chica have both had AI boosts and can leave the stage.
+This means that even if you set the AI levels to 20/0/0/0, Freddy wouldn't be able to leave the stage until some time after 3AM - when Bonnie and Chica have both had AI boosts and can leave the stage.

 ### Freddy's path